aka-lowe/Hierarchical-Taskset-Generator/README.md

 A tool for generating synthetic tasksets for hierarchical scheduling systems with multiple cores, components, and tasks (both periodic and sporadic) using EDF (Earliest Deadline First) and RM (Rate Monotonic) scheduling algorithms.

+## TODO List
+1. Implement setup.py to make importable as a package

 ## Overview

 This generator creates realistic test cases for evaluating hierarchical scheduling algorithms, particularly for systems like Advanced Driver-Assistance Systems (ADAS) running on multicore platforms.
 The generator produces: